Short Term Lets Licence

 If your premises has a private water supply, you need to comply with the requirements on the owners of private dwellings set out in the Water Intended for Human Consumption (Private Supplies)(Scotland) Regulations 2017.
 You must check your responsibilities and take any action necessary under the 2017 Regulations, for example, obtaining a satisfactory water sample, before you apply for a short-term let licence.
 Obtaining satisfactory water samples can take some time and will involve separate charges.
 You can find more information and guidance about private water supplies here.

 Applying for a Short-term Let Licence

-All applicants must complete the Council’s Checklist, Application Form and Scottish Fire and Rescue Service Checklist.
-The completed application form together with all supporting documents should either be submitted online by emailing email@example.com or by post to Moray Council Licensing Team, Council Offices, High Street, Elgin, IV30 1BX.
+Alternatively, you can complete a Paper Application Form, Checklist, and Scottish Fire and Rescue Service Checklist and post together with all supporting documents to Moray Council Licensing Team, Council Offices, High Street, Elgin, IV30 1BX.

-You can find Word and PDF versions of all the short-term let licence application documents here:-
+You can find Word versions of all the short-term let licence application documents here:-

 - Application Form